dymmond/lilya/docs/en/docs/contrib/openapi.md

 ## Generating the OpenAPI Document

-Once all your handlers are decorated with `@openapi` and your Lilya app’s `routes` are fully defined, you call a single function commonly named
+Once all your handlers are decorated with `@openapi` and your Lilya app's `routes` are fully defined, you call a single function commonly named
 `get_openapi` to produce a dictionary representing the OpenAPI JSON.

 ### The OpenAPI configuration